Process improvement Methodologies

 Diagrams for Lean manufacturing

-Note that there is a lot of crossover between these various methodologies as far as the diagrams they use to analyze processes.
+Keep in mind, there is a lot of crossover between these various business process improvement methodologies as far as the diagrams they use to analyze processes.
 Business process maps, for example, could prove helpful in detecting waste or organizing a plan to eliminate it.
 Many process engineers, however, use value stream maps as part of Lean manufacturing.

 Value stream maps: Document all the steps for delivering a product or service, from the start of production to delivery.
 Layer the process with a timeline measuring value-added activities and non-value added activities, so you can see which activities you should remove from the process.